Pilot - Helicopter

 a current flying qualification

-a civil aviation authority (CAA) class 1 medical certificate
+a Civil Aviation Authority (CAA) Class 1 medical certificate

 Highers

-that you be aged between 18 and 27
+that you're aged between 18 and 27